 In our example, we want people to find the website soothing and easy to navigate.
 We are adapting the website to the prospects’ profiles and to the best conversion practices.
 While it is not designed ‘mobile first’ (which is our preferred method), it does translate well into mobile and both experiences are easy to use and allow for finding the information needed.

 We have also ensured that navigation is clear and that calls to action are available without being annoying to the visitors.
 Our average bounce rate for that website is 27.4%, well below the average (good websites have between 50-60% bounce rates, bad ones have 70-80% and really bad ones have above 85%).

 2. The product is not aligned with clients’ needs

 Another possibility to a high bounce rate is that the visitors may not be finding the product attractive.
 Sometimes, in spite of all the belief in the product, clients are simply not interested.
 Great ideas in paper are not always embraced by the public and end up left on the side of the road (one example is the now silly QR codes).

 Other times the issue is that we are not attracting the right public or audience.
 This may require a simple change of direction for the terms being optimized or a better job at describing the products in the meta-description and title of the pages.

 There are many possibilities of why a website may be having conversion issues.
 The ability of the digital marketer is the differentiating factor (as well as the client’s willingness to allow the marketer to do the job).

 This is a tough one.
 Most people only think of website conversion as the website being good looking or pretty.
-However, website conversion is much more than that, a small increase in conversion could be a huge difference.
+However, website conversion design is much more than that, a small increase in conversion could be a huge difference.